iffy/garden/README.md

 How it works, through an example
 --------------------------------

-You are a teacher, and want to compute student's grades.
-Assignments are worth 40% of the grade and exams 60%:
+You are a teacher, and want to compute students' grades.
+Assignments are worth 40% of the grade and exams 60%.
+You want letter grades too:

 ```python
 >>> from decimal import Decimal as D